|MP 2.04.32||Measurement of Lipoprotein-Associated Phospholipase A2 in the Assessment of Cardiovascular Risk|

-The U.S. Food and Drug Administration (FDA) cleared for marketing an enzyme-linked immunosorbent assay (ELISA) test, the PLAC test (diaDexus, San Francisco, CA), to measure levels of Lp-PLA2.
+The U.S. Food and Drug Administration (FDA) cleared for marketing an enzyme-linked immunosorbent assay test, the PLAC test (diaDexus, San Francisco, CA), to measure levels of Lp-PLA2.
+FDA product code: NOE.

 Measurement of lipoprotein-associated phospholipase A2 (Lp-PLA2) is considered investigational.

-Effective January 1, 2007, there will be a specific CPT code for this test:
+Effective January 1, 2007, there is a specific CPT code for this test:

 83698: Lipoprotein-associated phospholipase A2 (Lp-PLA2).

 State or federal mandates (e.g., FEP) may dictate that all FDA-approved devices may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.

 This policy was created in October 2003 and updated periodically with literature reviews.
 The most recent update with literature review covers the period from May 2013 through May 12, 2014.

 A large body of literature has accumulated on the utility of risk factors in the prediction of future cardiac events.
 The evidence reviewed for this policy statement consists of large, prospective cohort studies that have evaluated the association of lipoprotein-associated phospholipase A2 (Lp-PLA2) with cardiovascular outcomes.
 A smaller amount of literature is available on the utility of Lp-PLA2 as a treatment target.